nubok/getdata_project/codebook.md

 >
 > Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 >
 > Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

+Also you can read in this file:

+> The set of variables that were estimated from these signals are:
+>
+> mean(): Mean value
+> std(): Standard deviation

+So with this background we can describe how the data from dataset_step4.txt corresponds to the original data:

 * mean_of_body_acceleration_time_X/mean_of_body_acceleration_time_Y/mean_of_body_acceleration_time_Z: Corresponds to tBodyAcc-mean()-X, tBodyAcc-mean()-Y, tBodyAcc-mean()-Z
 * standard_deviation_of_body_acceleration_time_*: Corresponds to tBodyAcc-std()-*.